 This means it now contributes more to the UK economy than Advertising, Arts and Recreation, and the Food and Beverage industries – not to mention the value it adds in saving productivity in timely placements across all industries.

 More than three-quarters of the value added to the economy derives from temporary and contract activities, which grew to an average at 12 weeks in 2016.

-Further findings from the Recruitment Industry Trends 2015/16 report, released by REC, show that accounting & financial and industrial blue collar work were among the strongest sectors for contract recruitment.
+Further findings from the Recruitment Industry Trends 2015/16 Report, released by REC, show that Accounting, Financial and Industrial blue collar work were among the strongest sectors for contract recruitment.

+When Theresa May stated “Brexit means Brexit”, the implications would be on the UK job market were not known.
 Among the top concerns cited by contract agencies was the impact of the Brexit on their activities.

 Considering the rise of the contractor during the last financial crisis and the movement of half a million into self-employment, we may be able to put these fears to bed.

 The contract market weathers economic uncertainty and political headwinds far better than its permanent counterpart.
 This has been clearly visible in the successive month-on-month growth of placements leading up to, during, and following the referendum to reach a five-month high in October.